CONDUITS Online Quick Reference

 Under the converged services funding model there are no monthly charges for some services.
 These services, along with usage information, still appear on your billing report for reference only.

 The Subscriber ID is a unique identifier assigned to each CONDUITS Online subscriber.
 It is automatically generated when a subscriber is first entered into the CONDUITS Online system.
-This ID number is not used by NUIT, but cannot be removed from the CONDUITS Online system.

 Why does the service number for an authorization code show up as AC-99999 when the authorization code itself is a six-digit number?